nwutils/nw-angular-example/README.md

 # **IMPORTANT NOTE ABOUT BUILDS!!!**

 They take a long time.
 If you do `npm run build` expect it to take 10-15 minutes.
 This can be adjusted by changing the build params in the `package.json`.
 The more platforms and build types, the longer it takes.
+You can also remove the `--concurrent` from the `build:nw` script to see a status of what has been completed.
+This will allow individual pieces to finish faster, but the entire build will take longer.

 ## Automated quality enforcment